telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/templating/editor-templates.md

           })
           .Editable(editable => editable.Mode(GridEditMode.InLine))

-The example below demonstrates the code that will be used to get the editor HTML for the `OrderDate` and `ShipCountry` properties.
+The following example demonstrates the code that will be used to get the editor HTML for the `OrderDate` and `ShipCountry` properties.

 ###### Example